tetratelabs/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 - Clobbered registers are, similarly, determined by the register allocator, but they are stashed in the prologue and then restored in the epilogue.

-The procedure happens at the end of the register allocation phase because at this point we have collected enough information to know how much space we need to reserve.
+The procedure happens after the register allocation phase because at this point we have collected enough information to know how much space we need to reserve, and which registers are clobbered.

 Regardless of the architecture, after allocating this space, the stack will look as follows: